Quanosek/Quanosek/README.md

 <h2>☕ Support My Work</h2>

-<p>If you find my work useful or interesting, consider buying me a coffee to fuel my coding sessions and support my open-source contributions.</p>
+<p>If you find my work useful or interesting, consider buying me a coffee to support my coding journey and open-source contributions.</p>

 <a href="https://buycoffee.to/kubaklalo" target="_blank">
   <img src="./buycoffee-to.png" width="169" height="25" alt="Buy me a coffee on buycoffee.to" />